SammySpinsAYarn/Blog/_posts/2023-08-21-where-do-we-go-from-here.md

 **Cover Out**

 A﻿gain, this is to maximise space in deeper shelves.
 It also means beautiful cover art can be displayed rather than hidden.
 It uses the same principle as side stacking in being effective only if a stack is taller than the width of the book cover.
 This technique is used by bookshops who have a number of copies of the same book.
 It can also be used counteractively to make bookcases seem fuller by having a single book take up more width on shelf (extra books behind can be replaced by a small box to provide support).

+**B﻿ottom Stacking**

+T﻿he danger of top stacking is the bending of books on an uneven surface.
+By creating a side stacked base layer, there is a way to maximise use of vertical space on bookcases.
+This can make it quite awkward to remove the base layer, and requires an even amount of pressure to keep the flat books in stable condition.
+Otherwise, this can be a viable shelving method.